-The main actions of the project are to:
+Polangui The aims of the project were to:

-- Analyse hospital purchases, assess which products can be substituted, and modify food purchasing and menus to gradually move towards fresh, local, and organic food
+- Analyse hospital purchases assessing which products can be substituted, to gradually move towards more fresh, local, and organic food

-- Find and activate the network of local and organic farmers
+- Identify and engage with a network of local and organic farmers

-- Evaluate progress and transfer the model to other institutions in France and Europe
+- Evaluate progress and identify opportunities to scale-up initiatives to other institutions across France and Europe

-The starting point of the project is the lack of information and data about food purchasing and food waste in the healthcare sector.
-There is little information available about the costs or benefits of transitioning towards a circular economy – what we know, however, is that the European healthcare has massive purchasing power – the sector accounts for approximately 8% of workforce and 10% of the GDP (gross domestic product) in Europe.
+A starting point of the MECAHF project was the lack of available information and data about food procurement and food waste specifically within the healthcare sector.
+There is little information available about the costs or benefits of transitioning towards a circular economy – what we know, however, is that the European healthcare has massive purchasing power – the sector accounts for approximately 8% of the workforce and 10% of the GDP in Europe.

 Some hospitals and healthcare systems are already aligning their public procurement strategies with sustainable food policies to provide more appetising and nutritious meals, whilst reducing food waste, reducing impact on society and the environment, and saving money.